-You create an operational policy for your virtual SQL Server instances, where only these settings differ from the main production policy.
+You will create an operational policy for your virtual SQL Server instances, where only these settings differ from the main production policy.
 In this policy, you change the memory and CPU settings for specific objects.
 You then configure vRealize Operations Manager to send alerts to you when the performance degrades on your virtual SQL Servers.

 In this procedure, you create a dedicated policy for a subset of virtual SQL Server objects, and change settings for the memory and CPU capacity for your virtual SQL Server instances.
 At this point in the scenario, your custom policy has only minor differences from the production policy.